 • Timer is quiet and easy to miss

-Take note: While our testers found that the machine is a little heavy and noted that it was "clunky" in comparison to other models, the thick power cord and the body felt durable.
+HOW IT PERFORMED IN OUR TESTS: The Anova Pro heated our water bath quickly and maintained the set temperature within 0.1 degrees, which is important when trying to get the most accurate results to cook foods to the desired doneness.
 We did find that the timer is extremely quiet and hard to hear, but the cooker won’t stop circulating until you turn it off, so your food should stay safely at the set temperature after the cook time is complete.

 2